Ramipril Sandoz (Ramipril)

 - Potassium supplements or salt substitutes

-- NSAIDs (anti-inflammatory pain medications)
+- NSAIDs (anti-inflammatory pain relievers)

 - Diabetes medications (insulin and tablets)